 This is the first time that large-scale genomic experiments have shown that an individual's personal environment and genetic makeup can directly affect and influence their health.

-The results of the project are presented in the open-access Genome Research article "High-throughput allele-specific expression across 250 ," published last month.
+The results of the project are presented in the open-access Genome Research article "High-throughput allele-specific expression across 250 environmental conditions," published last month.

 In addition to the Genome Research publication, the researchers presented two talks on their work at October's American Society of Human Genetics in Vancouver.